architect/arc.codes.next/src/docs/en/guides/aws/aws-credentials.md

 > Tip: Windows users will want to use [cross-env](https://www.npmjs.com/package/cross-env) for cross platform env vars.

-Architect will first give priority to credentials and configurations in the `.arc` file, then the local credentials file, and then environment variables.
+Architect will first give priority to credentials and configurations in the `app.arc` file, then the local credentials file, and then environment variables.